96 Tricky Riddles For Kids — With Answers

 3. Riddle: What has a head, a tail, is brown and has no legs?
 Answer: A penny.

 Easy Riddles For Kids

 4. Riddle: It can’t be seen, can’t be felt, can’t be heard, and can’t be smelled.
 It lies behind stars and under hills, and empty holes it fills.
-It comes first and follows after, ends life, and kills laughter.
 What is it?
-Answer: The dark.